Fun and frugal summer activities to do over summer vacation! Ideas for outdoor AND indoor – date nights at home, and tons of fun for the whole family!

-Summer is finally here!
-Whether you are trying to keep your kids entertained, or are just looking for ways to have a memorable summer, here’s the ultimate list of cheap summer activities.
+So whether you are trying to keep the kids entertained, want summer date night ideas, or are just looking for ways to have a memorable summer, you’ll be inspired by this ultimate list of cheap summer activities.

 You May Also Like: